askarrizvi/book-search-engine/README.md

 * [Questions](#questions)

 ## Installation
-1: Clone the repository from Github<br />2:  Run NPM Install to install the modules<br />3:  Run "npm run develop" to start the server<br />4:  Access the website at http://localhost:3000/ or <br />
+1: Clone the repository from Github<br />2:  Run NPM Install to install the modules<br />3:  Run "npm run develop" to start the server<br />4:  Access the website at http://localhost:3000/ or https://aqueous-oasis-57741.herokuapp.com/<br />

 ## Usage